aditya-vora/FCHD-Fully-Convolutional-Head-Detector/README.md

 5) Run the following command to train the model: `python train.py `.

 ## Demo
-1) Download the best performing model from the following [Google Drive link](https://drive.google.com/open?id=1DbE4tAkaFYOEItwuIQhlbZypuIPDrArM).
+1) Download the best performing model from the following [link](https://drive.google.com/open?id=1DbE4tAkaFYOEItwuIQhlbZypuIPDrArM).

 2) Store the head detection model in `checkpoints/ ` folder.